 On my test computer I installed an older version of the utility.
 Next I started the debugger, then changed the computer’s date and time so that our utility would think it was time to phone home.
 I watched on this on two 21” screens: screen left the debugger pane, an airline cockpit of commands and controls, along with various consoles conveying state information, and screen right, more screens to help watch what file is doing what.

 I started all the programs, then watched and waited: as expected the utility phoned home, then started to download our patch program.
 After the patch program was downloaded, I watched as it removed the function to start the utility with the computer.
 Timing was critical and this was where I intervened: I used the debugger to stop further execution of the patch program, hoping to simulate the problem as it had occurred.
-Nothing happened further with any program.
-It looked to be hung (that means it stopped working).
+Nothing further happened.
+It looked to be hung.

 After a few more minutes, I restarted my computer and inspected everything.
 All the program files for the utility were intact, untouched by the update process.
 However, our utility had not started with the computer.
 It was not running.
 The PatchDev’s hypothesis had been correct.
 But that wasn’t the worst.

 Clearly the first thing the patch program should NOT do is remove the function that starts the utility with the computer.
 Our flawed patch process had killed, or at least had disabled our own program.